J. Steven Wilkins

-J. Steven Wilkins (born 27 June 1950) is a conservative American Calvinist and evangelical pastor and author known for views on slavery in the United States.
+J. Steven Wilkins (born 27 June 1950) is an American Calvinist and evangelical pastor and author.

 Biography

 Steve Wilkins holds degrees from the University of Alabama and the Reformed Theological Seminary of Jackson, Mississippi.
 He was ordained as a minister in the Presbyterian Church in America in 1976, and has served as the pastor of Church of the Redeemer in West Monroe, Louisiana since 1989.

+Wilkins is an advocate of Federal Vision theology.
+He has been called an advocate of Christian Reconstruction.

 In 2007, the Louisiana Presbytery was indicted by the PCA's Standing Judicial Commission for "failing to find a strong presumption of guilt" against Wilkins with regards to his theological views.
 Following this action, the congregation of Church of the Redeemer voted without dissent to withdraw from the PCA on January 27, 2008 and subsequently joined the Communion of Reformed Evangelical Churches.
+Within the CREC, Wilkins is the Presiding Minister of Wycliffe Presbytery.

-Wilkins is an advocate of Federal Vision theology, and is a former board member of the League of the South.
+He is a former board member of the League of the South and founder of the Southern Heritage Society.
+His biography on Robert E. Lee, titled Call of Duty, was called “hagiographical” and omitted any criticism.

 In the pamphlet Southern Slavery, As It Was, Wilkins and co-author Douglas Wilson argued for a view that the status of slaves had not been as bad as is currently taught in American schools.
 He stated for example that: "slavery produced in the South a genuine affection between the races that we believe we can say has never existed in any nation before the War or since."
-Historians such as Peter H. Wood, Clayborne Carson, and Bancroft Prize winner Ira Berlin have condemned the pamphlet's arguments, with Wood calling them as spurious as holocaust denial.
+Historians such as Peter H. Wood, Clayborne Carson, and Bancroft Prize winner Ira Berlin have condemned the pamphlet's arguments, with Wood calling them as spurious as Holocaust denial.